MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 ```
 For more information, see the [`ConnectCallback` handler] (/dotnet/api/system.net.http.socketshttphandler.connectcallback).

-Enabling TCP Keepalive helps to maintain the connection, especially when the server is placed behind a load balancer and uses NAT for outgoing traffic.
+Enabling TCP keepalive helps to maintain the connection, especially when the server is placed behind a load balancer and uses NAT for outgoing traffic.
 In this way, the client can promptly detect server failures and switch to another instance without waiting for a timeout.

-## HTTP/2 Keepalive
+## HTTP/2 keepalive

-If you are using HTTP/2 based communication protocols such as gRPC, the TCP Keepalive settings won't affect your applications.
+If you are using HTTP/2 based communication protocols such as gRPC, the TCP keepalive settings won't affect your applications.
 HTTP/2 follows the [RFC 7540 specifications](https://httpwg.org/specs/rfc7540.html), which mandates that the client send a PING frame to the server and that the server immediately replies with a PING ACK frame.
-Since HTTP/2 transport is reliable as opposed to TCP, the only Keepalive configuration necessary in HTTP/2 transport is timeout.
+Since HTTP/2 transport is reliable as opposed to TCP, the only keepalive configuration necessary in HTTP/2 transport is timeout.
 If the PING ACK is not received before the configured timeout period, the connection is disconnected.

-When using the HTTP/2 transport, the server is responsible for supporting Keepalives and defining its behavior.
-The client's Keepalive settings must be compatible with the server's settings.
+When using the HTTP/2 transport, the server is responsible for supporting keepalives and defining its behavior.
+The client's keepalive settings must be compatible with the server's settings.
 For example, if the client sends the PING frame more frequently than what the server is willing to accept, the connection will be terminated with a HTTP2 GOAWAY frame response from the server.

-For gRPC applications, the following Keepalive settings and the default values can be customized by the client and the server, as described in the [GRPC specification](https://grpc.io/docs/guides/keepalive/):
+For gRPC applications, the following keepalive settings and the default values can be customized by the client and the server, as described in the [GRPC specification](https://grpc.io/docs/guides/keepalive/):

 | Channel Argument                 | Availability      | Description                                                                                                                                                   | Client Default     | Server Default     |
 | -------------------------------- | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------ | ------------------ |